Video Game Addiction: How Treatment Can Help

 If you’re wondering, “Am I addicted to video games?” there are some signs and patterns to look for that might indicate a problem.

-Video game addiction, sometimes referred to as “gaming disorder,” goes beyond simply enjoying games and becomes an issue when gaming starts to interfere with your daily life, responsibilities, and well-being.
+Video game addiction (or “gaming disorder”) becomes an issue when gaming starts to interfere with your daily life, responsibilities, and well-being.

 Here are some indicators to help determine if gaming is affecting your life in unhealthy ways: